 [Ramp]

 In models without the [External Model] keyword, data for [Ramp] should be measured using a load that conforms to the recommendations in Section 9, "NOTES ON DATA DERIVATION METHOD".
 However, when used within the scope of [External Model], the [Ramp] keyword is intended strictly to provide EDA tools with a quick first-order estimate of driver switching characteristics.
 When using [External Model], therefore, data for [Ramp] may be measured using a different load, if it results in data that better represent the driver’s behavior in standard operation.
-Also in this case, the R_load subparameter is optional, regardless of its value, and will be ignored by EDA simulators.
+Also in this case, the R_load subparameter is optional, regardless of its value, and will be ignored by EDA tools.
 For example, the 20% to 80% voltage and time intervals for a differential buffer may be measured using the typical differential operating load appropriate to that buffer’s technology.
 Note that voltage and time intervals must always be recorded explicitly rather than as a reduced fraction, in accordance with [Ramp] usage rules.

 The following keywords and subparameters may be omitted, regardless of Model_type, from a [Model] using [External Model]: